Jonathan Merlo

-Jonathan Merlo (born 15 December 1998) is an Australian cricketer.
+Jonathan Adam Merlo (born 15 December 1998) is an Australian cricketer.
 He made his List A debut for Cricket Australia XI in the 2017–18 JLT One-Day Cup on 27 September 2017.

 Career

 In December 2017, he was named in Australia's squad for the 2018 Under-19 Cricket World Cup.

 Merlo was in the Cricket Australia XI squad for the 2017–18 JLT One-Day Cup.
 He made his List A debut in the first match of the tournament when Cricket Australia XI won their second match in their existence against South Australia.
 He bowled seven overs with figures of 2/38 including a maiden over.
 He took his first List A wicket when he bowled Cameron Valente, who was on 100 at the time.
 He played four matches in the tournament and took a total of 5 wickets.

-He made his Twenty20 debut for Melbourne Stars in the 2018–19 Big Bash League season on 1 January 2019.
+Merlo made his Twenty20 debut for Melbourne Stars in the 2018–19 Big Bash League season on 1 January 2019.
 He made his first-class debut on 24 February 2020, for Victoria in the 2019–20 Sheffield Shield season.

+Merlo was delisted by Victoria at the end of the 2024–25 season.

 Personal life

 In 2022, Merlo was studying for a Bachelor of Commerce at Deakin University.

+He grew up in Melbourne and attended Xavier College.